Last updated on April 1st, 2022

 Crystal Pier is one of the most picturesque fishing piers in the world and is known for its immaculate lodging right next to the pier with amazing views.
 The pier isn’t long enough to get you out of the “surf fishing” zone, meaning you’ll only be catching fish that you could catch from the beach.

-This includes shovelnose, leopard sharks, halibut, and more.
+This west coast fishing pier offers the angler the chance at species such as shovelnose, leopard sharks, halibut, and much more.
 The water under the pier is shallow for its length, making it more about the views and serenity of the location than the fishing.
 The pier is free to access and doesn’t require a license.

 8. Santa Monica Pier, California